Skip to content

 United States

-Zipline closed over $600 million at a $7.6 billion valuation in January 2026 1.
-Fidelity, Baillie Gifford, Valor Equity Partners, and Tiger Global led the round.
-The company has completed more than 2 million commercial deliveries and flown 120 million autonomous miles — operational figures no drone delivery competitor can match.
-Expansion is planned to Houston, Phoenix, and at least four additional US states in 2026 2.
+Zipline closed over $600 million in funding at a $7.6 billion valuation, with Fidelity, Baillie Gifford, Valor Equity Partners, and Tiger Global among investors.
+The company has completed over 2 million commercial deliveries and flown 120 million autonomous miles, with expansion planned to Houston, Phoenix, and at least four new US states in 2026.

 DJI and Autel Robotics can no longer certify new products for American sale after the FCC designated all foreign-manufactured drones as covered equipment — and the Commerce Department stepped aside to let it stick.